The ReMyxx shoe is unusual in that it is completely recyclable. Everything in the sneaker may be recycled without causing harm to the environment.

 Gary announced less than a month ago on the ReKixx Blog that he had recently sold the 1000th pair of his 100 percent recyclable sneakers.
 It would be very challenging to start a company with only one idea; I can only imagine how hard that would be.

-The ReKixx Shoes have recently gotten much attention from a guy named Perez Hilton.
-His name is not familiar to me, but he’s related to Paris, and I’m almost certain I’ve heard it on television.
+The ReKixx Shoes have recently gotten much attention from Perez Hilton.
+His name is unfamiliar to me, but he’s related to Paris, and I’m almost certain I’ve heard it on television.

 Remyxx Shark Tank Update